 The PTPC Handbook for Alaska Educators includes the Alaska statute that created the Commission, the Code of Ethics, and Complaint Screening Guidelines, the investigative procedures of the Commission, Alaska Statutes and Regulations, the Complaint Form.
 Find the Handbook at the PTPC Homepage (http://education.alaska.gov/ptpc).
-PTPC newsletters and annual reports are also available on the Web site.
+The Handbook was revised in 2020.